pwwang/biopipen/docs/processes.md

         - `outfile:file`: The output bam file

     - **args**
         - `tool`    : The tool used to recalibrate the bam file.
 Default: `gatk` (gatk|bamutil)
         - `gatk`    : The path of gatk, including java path.
 Default: `gatk`
-        - `samtools`                     : The path of samtools.
+        - `samtools`: The path of samtools.
 Default: `samtools`
         - `bamutil` : The path of bamutil.
 Default: `bam`
         - `picard`  : The path of picard.
 Default: `picard`
-        - `paramsRealignerTargetCreator` : Other parameters for `gatk RealignerTargetCreator`.
+        - `params`  : Other parameters for `bam recab`.
+Default         : ""
+        	`RealignerTargetCreator` : Other parameters for `gatk RealignerTargetCreator`.
+Defaut: "" `IndelRealigner`         : Other parameters for `gatk IndelRealigner`.
+Defaut: "" `BaseRecalibrator`       : Other parameters for `gatk BaseRecalibrator`.
+Defaut: "" `PrintReads`             : Other parameters for `gatk PrintReads`.
 Defaut: ""
-        - `paramsIndelRealigner`         : Other parameters for `gatk IndelRealigner`.
-Defaut: ""
-        - `paramsBaseRecalibrator`       : Other parameters for `gatk BaseRecalibrator`.
-Defaut: ""
-        - `paramsPrintReads`             : Other parameters for `gatk PrintReads`.
-Defaut: ""
-        - `params`                       : Other parameters for `bam recab`.
-Default: ""
-        - `mem`                          : The max memory to use.
+        - `mem`: The max memory to use.
 Default: "32G"
-        - `knownSites`                   : The known polymorphic sites to mask out.
+        - `knownSites`: The known polymorphic sites to mask out.
 Default: "" (Required for GATK)
-        - `ref`                          : The reference file.
+        - `ref`: The reference file.
 Required.
         	- Will be converted to -Xmx4G, and -Xms will be 1/8 of it

     - **requires**
         [gatk](https://software.broadinstitute.org/gatk)